 Several decades ago, the science of animal welfare was created out of a concern by the general public regarding the terrible ways in which many animals are harmed when they are used for human purposes.
-While, to be sure, many findings in this field have been employed just to learn how to best exploit these animals, much of the research in this field has allowed us to learn a great deal about animals’ sentience and how they can be positively and negatively affected.
+While many findings in this field have been employed only to learn how to best exploit the animals studied, much of the research has allowed us to learn about animals’ sentience and how animals can be positively and negatively affected.
 But little work has been carried out concerning animals in the wild.
-Researchers on wild animal welfare science have focused on studying the wellbeing of captive animals (such as animals in zoos, wildlife parks and rehabilitation centers),4 animals living in urban and agricultural areas,5 animals affected by hunting and the animal trade,6 and other animals who are directly affected by human activities.7 They have put their emphasis on animals living in close relationships with humans and animal welfare issues caused by human action, overlooking the great majority of wild animals and all the other harms they suffer in nature.
-Nevertheless, their methods and the knowledge they have gathered to date may be applied to expand this field in order to successfully assess how animals in the wild can cope, or fail to cope, with the different situations they find themselves in.
+Researchers on wild animal welfare science have focused on studying the wellbeing of captive animals (such as animals in zoos, wildlife parks and rehabilitation centers),4 animals living in urban and agricultural areas,5 animals affected by hunting and the animal trade,6 and other animals who are directly affected by human activities.7 They have put their emphasis on animals living in close relationships with humans and animal welfare issues caused by human action, overlooking the great majority of wild animals and all the natural harms they suffer.
+Nevertheless, the methods and the knowledge animal welfare scientists have gathered to date may be applied to assessing how animals in the wild can cope, or fail to cope, with the different situations they find themselves in.

-As for researchers in ecology and related disciplines, while they have developed various research fields relevant for gaining a better understanding of wild animal suffering (such as population, community, behavioral, evolutionary, landscape ecology, conservation biology, ethology, wildlife management), there’s still very little information about this issue.
-Ecologists have shown interest in animal behavior, life histories, population dynamics and evolutionary patterns (among other ecological aspects) but have failed to establish the connection that their findings have to the wellbeing of individual animals.
-However, a very significant amount of knowledge already gained in those fields can tell us a great deal about how the wellbeing of animals is likely to be.
+As for researchers in ecology and related disciplines, while they have developed various research fields relevant to gaining a better understanding of wild animal suffering (such as population, community, behavioral, evolutionary, landscape ecology, conservation biology, ethology, wildlife management), there’s still very little information about it.
+Ecologists have shown interest in animal behavior, life histories, population dynamics, and evolutionary patterns (among other ecological aspects) but have failed to establish the connection that their findings have to the wellbeing of individual animals.
+However, some of the knowledge already gained in those fields can tell us a great deal about the likely state of wellbeing of animals in their natural environments.